maxdiluca/virtualrealitylab/content/authors/P_Jiajun/index.md

   - Project Students
 ---

-Jiajun is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-The listed project area is XR and HCI, with the project title **3D modeling using the Haptic Pen**.
+Jiajun is an MSc student in the VR Lab, supervised by Eyal Ofek.
+The project area is XR and HCI, and the project title is **3D modeling using the Haptic Pen**.